-Heat packs (also called “kairo” in Japanese) are dispensable items in Japan during the colder months.
+Heat packs (also called “kairo” in Japanese) are dispensable items in Japan during the cold months.
 They are designed to be placed in a jacket pocket or in shoes to keep your body warm.
 Kairo were invented by a Japanese company.

 ■ Type of Heat packs